tpm2-software/tpm2-tools/man/tpm2_nvdefine.1.md

   * **-t**, **--attributes**=_ATTRIBUTES_
-    Specifies the attribute values for the nv region used when creating the entitiy.
+    Specifies the attribute values for the nv region used when creating the entity.
 Either the raw bitfield mask or "nice-names" may be used.
 See section "NV Attributes" for more details.

   * **-P**, **--auth-hierarchy**=_HANDLE\_PASSWORD_: